Royalties and Streams Explained

 a portion of the gold, silver or other products from a mine in exchange for an upfront payment and an additional

-payment on each delivery.
-Streams are particularly well suited to co-product production providing significant value
+Streams are particularly well suited to co-product production providing significant value for by-product precious

-for by-product precious metal production.
-Streams are not royalties because they are not an interest in land and
+metal production.
+Streams are not royalties because they are not an interest in land and there is an ongoing cash

-there is an ongoing cash payment required to purchase the physical metal.
+purchase the physical metal.

 Working Interest (“WI”) holders have an ownership position in the property and operation and

-hence are liable for cash calls on their share of capital, operating and environmental costs usually in proportion
+hence are liable for cash calls on their share of capital, operating and environmental costs usually in proportion to

-requirements although, for profitable operations, they can be economically similar in their calculations to NPIs.
+profitable operations, they can be economically similar in their calculations to NPIs.

 An example of the financial impact of each different structure is provided below.